Newsletter Subscribe

 The Nigerian government does not play when it comes to this kind of crime, and they give out harsh punishments to those who are caught.
 Punishments range from fines to years in prison, the severity of the offense and the amount of money involved play a big factor.

-The Economic and Financial Crimes Commission (EFCC) is the Nigerian agency in charge of investigating financial crimes, and they have put many away for prison terms ranging from a few years to more than 10 for the more serious offenders.
+The Economic and Financial Crimes Commission (EFCC) is the Nigerian agency investigating financial crimes.
+It has sentenced many offenders to prison terms ranging from a few years to more than 10 for the more serious offenders.

 To stop this growing wave of cybercrime, the EFCC works with other forces, like the Nigeria Police Force and the National Cybercrime Centre.
 These agencies play a key role in investigating internet crimes, collecting evidence, doing busts, and making arrests.

-Besides that, EFCC created some division that deals with internet fraud, internet scam,s and other cyber crimes, so it is easier to take care of.
+Besides that, the EFCC created a division to deal with internet fraud, scams, and other cyber crimes, making them easier to handle.

-There have also been public awareness campaigns to inform the public of the ramifications of participating in cybercrime, both the moral and legal implications.
+Public awareness campaigns have also been conducted to inform the public of the moral and legal implications of participating in cybercrime.

-The Nigerian government along with international partners have been working on improving their legal frameworks, including the Cybercrime (Prohibition, Prevention, etc. Passed into law in 2015, it offers much more distinct boundaries and harsher punishments to discourage these internet criminals.
+The Nigerian government and international partners have been working on improving its legal frameworks, including Cybercrime (Prohibition, Prevention, etc. Passed into law in 2015, it offers more distinct boundaries and harsher punishments to discourage these internet criminals.

 Cybercrime in Nigeria manifests in various forms, reflecting the rapidly evolving digital landscape and the increasing reliance on technological platforms.
-Among the most prevalent manifestations is online fraud, commonly referred to as “419 scams.”
+Online fraud, commonly called “419 scams,” is among the most prevalent manifestations.

 Those are usually ones that try to trick the person into wiring money for some reason, using phishing emails and that whole identity theft thing.

-Not to mention the spread of social media has created new forms of cyberbullying and harassment, to both people and companies.
+Not to mention, the spread of social media has created new forms of cyberbullying and harassment for both people and companies.

-Another trend that has been recognized is the increase in ransomware attacks, which is when malicious software encrypts user data and asks for money to decrypt it.
+Another trend recognized is the increase in ransomware attacks, which are when malicious software encrypts user data and asks for money to decrypt it.

 The challenges of combating cybercrime in Nigeria are multifaceted.
-The main problem is that the current legal system does not support cyber crimes.
-Although the Cybercrime (Prohibition, Prevention, etc.) The Act passed in 2015, but enforcement and the legal interpretation of it are sketchy at best.
+The main problem is that the current legal system does not support cybercrimes.
+Although the Cybercrime (Prohibition, Prevention, etc.) Act passed in 2015, enforcement and the legal interpretation of it are sketchy at best.

 The other problem deals with the socio-economic aspects of cybercrime, namely that high unemployment and lack of legitimate economic opportunities make cybercrime an inviting means of economic support.
-Plus the internet is an international thing, so whose jurisdiction is it under anyway, the Nigerians can’t exactly go arrest some guy in another country just because he’s a cybercriminal.
+Plus, the internet is international, so whose jurisdiction is it under anyway?
+Nigerians can’t exactly arrest some guy in another country just because he’s a cybercriminal.

 Read about 5 Cities That Can Be Called Silicon Valley in Africa in 2024